webstriiix/webstriiix/README.md

 # 💫 About Me:

-I am a junior programmer with a strong interest in software engineering especially for system programming and kernel.
-In the field of computer technology, I am eager to learn, enjoy taking on challenges, and am very interested in learning new things.
-My experience includes several web development projects and terminal app, both front-end and back-end for the web development.
-I create few simple terminal app using rust and C and my most love project is create discord bot with discord API and CI am a junior programmer with a strong interest in software engineering especially for system programming and kernel.
-In the field of computer technology, I am eager to learn, enjoy taking on challenges, and am very interested in learning new things.
-My experience includes several web development projects and terminal app, both front-end and back-end for the web development.
-I create few simple terminal app using rust and C and my most love project is create discord bot with discord API and C
+I’m a junior programmer passionate about software engineering, particularly system programming and kernel development.
+I love learning new technologies, taking on challenges, and continuously improving my skills in the field of computer technology.

+My experience includes:

+Web development (both front-end and back-end)
+Building simple terminal applications using Rust and C Developing a Discord bot using the Discord API and C (one of my favorite projects!)
+I'm always eager to explore new technologies and contribute to exciting projects.
+Let's connect and build something awesome! 🚀

 ## 🌐 Socials: